 This is done in your best interest to save unnecessary shipping expenses and time lost.
 Many times we can come up with solutions to issues by seeing pictures that relay information that is impossible to relay through a phone conversation.

-Below are examples of control board pictures and motor pictures that we will be looking for:
+Below is an example of a control board picture that we will be looking for:

 Logic Summaries and Flow Charts